cirosantilli/git-tutorial/index.md

 - you cannot view file from both branches simultaneously (unless you copy the repository)
 - its more confusing for new users

+# check-ref-format

+Plumbing command to check if a `ref` is a valid name.

+Git imposes several restrictions on `refs`, such as not containing spaces, even is those don't have a specific technical reason like name a conflict, e.g. no spaces: <http://stackoverflow.com/questions/6619073/why-cant-a-branch-name-contain-the-space-char>

+On the other hand, except for the small restriction list, UTF-8 names are allowed.

+TODO why does:

+    git check-ref-format 'master'

+fail, but:

+    git check-ref-format --branch 'master'

+pass?
+What does the first form do?

 # checkout

 Goes to another version

-Before you go to another version, you must see which versions you can go back with [log] or [gitk].
+Before you go to another version, you must see which versions you can go back with `log` or `gitk`.

 ## Entire repo

-Use the `checkout` command with some version name as explained in [how to refer to a version] for example:
+Use the `checkout` command with some version name as explained in [Revisions](#revisions) for example:

     git checkout 494b
     git checkout HEAD~